programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Designing a Game

 When designing a game or puzzle, plan and sketch the layout.
-Consider, how will the user know what to do, and how a successful action is indicated.
-Also consider, if the puzzle is based on memory or logic?
+Consider if the puzzle is based on memory or logic.
 Consider consulting guides such as Schell (2015).

 To transform the scene into a puzzle the information panel used needs to be altered, as it is the main source of user information.